Earl-Malasador-Parreno/Student-Grading-System-Java-1.0/README.md

 In order to run:
-Step 1: Make a folder named: finals
+Step 1: Unzip folder or Extract folder
-Step 2: Put all java files in "finals" folder
+Step 2: Make a folder named: "finals" or rename the extracted folder to "finals" Step 3: Put all java files in "finals" folder
-Step 3: Run GradesSystemApp.java
+Step 4: Run GradesSystemApp.java
-Step 4: Goodluck
+Step 5: Goodluck